Jonkman1/MovielensML/README.md

 # MovielensML
-Machine learning capstone course of Modern Data Course of the Harvard University
+Machine learning capstone course of Modern Data Course of the Harvard University.